-- The display will show either Count Time (default), both Count Time and Counts, or just counts, depending on Device Count Display Mode. - an extra-long press of the ACK/RST button will reset the Count Timer (and not log results if previously requested). - Click audio, if enabled, can be adjusted by a short press of the ON/AUD button. - An extra-long press of the LOG button will switch between the Count Timer and the counts.
+• The display will show either Count Time (default), both Count Time and Counts, or just counts, depending on Device Count Display Mode.

-- If an alarm condition occurs, the ALARM display indicator will turn on, and the Alarm audio will sound as soon as the count is over the alarm threshold.
-(If the count unit is an averaged rate, it is possible for the ALARM icon to come on during the count, but if the averaged rate falls below the alarm threshold by the end of the count, no ALARM will be active.) - If other operational modes are available, a short press of the MODE button will cancel the current Count Timer and move to the next available operational mode.
+- an extra-long press of the ACK/RST button will reset the Count Timer (and not log results if previously requested). - Click audio, if enabled, can be adjusted by a short press of the ON/AUD button. - An extra-long press of the LOG button will switch between the Count Timer and the counts. - If an alarm condition occurs, the ALARM display indicator will turn on, and the Alarm audio will sound as soon as the count is over the alarm threshold.
+(If the count unit is an averaged rate, it is possible for the ALARM icon to come on during the count, but if the averaged rate falls below the alarm threshold by the end of the count, no ALARM will be active.)
+If the instrument is only displaying the Count Time, the instrument will alternate between the Count Time and the counts units which have generated the alarm. - If other operational modes are available, a short press of the MODE button will cancel the current Count Timer and move to the next available operational mode.